2025-26 Edition

 Joshua Mauney, Ph.D.
 Tufts University, Jerry D. Choate Presidential Chair in Urology Tissue and Engineering and Associate Professor of Urology; Biomedical Engineering

 Zoran Nenadic, D.Sc.
-Washington University, William J. Link Department Chair and Professor of Biomedical Engineering; Electrical Engineering and Computer Science (adaptive biomedical signal processing, control algorithms for biomedical devices, brain-machine interfaces, modeling and analysis of biological neural networks)
+Washington University, Professor of Biomedical Engineering; Electrical Engineering and Computer Science (adaptive biomedical signal processing, control algorithms for biomedical devices, brain-machine interfaces, modeling and analysis of biological neural networks)

 Ronke Olabisi, Ph.D.
 University of Wisconsin-Madison, Associate Professor of Biomedical Engineering (orthopedic tissue engineering and regenerative medicine for injury, aging, disease, and space flight)